 More than 400 consulting, engineering, manufacturing and supplier companies provide space-related products and services in Colorado.
 These companies machine precision parts and manufacture optical and remote sensing equipment; they serve as the innovative backbone of the state’s aerospace cluster, supplying the primes with instrumentation and composite materials, on the one hand, and taking risks deploying innovative technologies in the marketplace on the other.
 Fully 69 Colorado companies have won technology development and commercialization grants since 2001 via NASA’s Small Business Innovation Research or/Small Business Technology Transfer program, and a further 193 companies have won similar grants to develop technologies for the Department of Defense.

 Colorado is at the center of global innovation in the aerospace and space industry, hosting the National Space Symposium annually in Colorado Springs.

 Advanced Industry (AI) Accelerator Programs

-The AI Accelerator Programs (HB 13-1001, HB 13-1193) were created in 2013 to promote growth and sustainability in these industries by helping drive innovation, accelerate commercialization, encourage public-private partnerships, increase access to early stage capital and create a strong ecosystem that increases the state’s global competitiveness.
+The AI Accelerator Programs promote growth and sustainability in advanced industries by helping drive innovation, accelerate commercialization, encourage public-private partnerships, increase access to early stage capital and create a strong ecosystem that increases the state’s global competitiveness.
 Apply or learn more

 Launch!
 Taking Colorado's Space Economy to the Next Level